Learn PHP: a PHP tutorial

 ?>

-This is the biggest strength of PHP: Content can be included in the form of variables.
-This feature is the foundation of dynamic web development.
-Unlike static web pages, which are already available as pre-prepared HTML pages, dynamic web pages are instead generated as a page is in the process of being called.
-This means the PHP interpreter loads individual elements of the whole web page using variables from different databases and compiles them into a customized HTML page.
+This illustrates PHP’s prowess: Content can be embedded using variables.
+This characteristic forms the basis of dynamic web development.
+Unlike static web pages, which exist as pre-rendered HTML pages, dynamic web pages are generated only when the page is accessed.
+The PHP interpreter retrieves distinct elements of the requested web page from various databases through variables and compiles them into a tailored HTML page that aligns with the specific request.

 <?php